kevinvanhove/angular-structure-styleguide/README.md

 })();
 ```

-A template of a directive/component contains normal html code but also loads other directives/components
+A template contains normal html code but also loads other directives/components

 ```html
 <homepage>